cyclomics/cyclomicsseq/README.md

 #### Conda

 The pipeline is fully compatible with Conda.
+This will only work in Linux systems.
 This means the full command becomes:

 ```bash